Caetano1234/Simulador-de-Ligas/README.md

 **Money**

 Clubs appear with a pre-setted amount of money.
-With the simulation, it can change because of transfers and winning (or not winning) the league.
+With the simulation, it can change because of transfers and winning (or not winning) the league and selling or buying players.

 <br>